Ottoman military reforms: Reforms of Selim III

 General Aubert-Dubayet with his Military Mission being received by the Grand Vizier in 1796, painting by Antoine-Laurent Castellan.

 A fortification built by the Baron de Tott for the Ottoman Empire during the Russo-Turkish War (1768–1774).

 When Selim III came to the throne in 1789, an ambitious effort of military reform was launched, geared towards securing the Ottoman Empire.
 The sultan and those who surrounded him were conservative and desired to preserve the status quo.
 Selim III in 1789 to 1807 set up the "Nizam-i Cedid" [new order] army to replace the inefficient and outmoded imperial army.
 The old system depended on Janissaries, who had largely lost their military effectiveness.
 Selim closely followed Western military forms.
 It would be expensive for a new army, so a new treasury ['Irad-i Cedid'] had to be established.
 The result was the Porte now had an efficient, European-trained army equipped with modern weapons.
 However it had fewer than 10,000 soldiers in an era when Western armies were ten to fifty times larger.
 Furthermore, the Sultan was upsetting the well-established traditional political powers.
-As a result it was rarely used, apart from its use against Napoléon Bonaparte's expeditionary force at Gaza and Rosetta as well as quelling of the First Serbian Uprising at the battle of Deligrad.
+As a result it was rarely used, apart from its use against Napoléon Bonaparte's expeditionary force at Gaza and Rosetta.
 The new army was dissolved by reactionary elements with the overthrow of Selim in 1807, but it became the model of the new Ottoman Army created later in the 19th century.